 Masbia Passover distributions in the News Since 2013:

-Last year in 2018 Masbia Passover Seder was featured on CBS NY, Pix 11, NDT TV, and a broader discussion on the entire the Charoset Drive with Alexander Rapaport on 112BK Show on BRIC TV.
+Masbia's Emergency Food Response to COVID-19 was featured in a recent NY Times article.
+In previous years, Masbia Passover Seder was featured on CBS NY, Pix 11, NDT TV, and a broader discussion on the entire the Charoset Drive with Alexander Rapaport on 112BK Show on BRIC TV.
 In 2017, the Masbia Seder was featured on CBS2, Fox5, JBS News, written up in the Jewish Week, and more.
 In 2016, NY1 reported live all day from the Masbia kitchen in Flatbush.
 The Charoset Drive sweepstakes were reported in NY Blueprint and Joy of Kosher.
 In 2015, JBS News reported on Passover at Masbia.
 Masbia was also featured in The Queens Ledger, Kveller, and JP Updates.
 In 2014, News 12 featured volunteers preparing for the Charoset Drive.
 The Jewish Press wrote about OU sponsoring Passover Food.
 Masbia was also in the Jewish Daily Forward, JP Updates, and more.
 In 2013, Cindy Hsu from CBS NY reported live from the Charoset Drive.